 The All Saints’ Choir, under the direction of Organist and Choir Director John Van Sant, plays a central role in the life of the church, and leads the Choral Holy Eucharist at 10 AM on Sundays.
 Our choir is an energetic, dedicated, and faithful group, and we continue to enjoy the mission of singing and leading our worship together in the Anglican choral tradition New members at any experience level are welcome.

 Sunday School meets most Sundays from September through June in our Parish Hall.
-Classes are held on the 1st, 3rd & 4th Sundays.
+Classes begin again on September 15th, and are held on the 1st, 3rd & 4th Sundays.
 Class runs from 9:45 to 10:30 am at which time children and youth rejoin their families in church.
 Our program offers the children a deep invitation to hear God’s word through stories from both the Old and New Testament.
 The children benefit from traditional Sunday school lessons as well as outreach and service opportunities.
 Lessons are age-appropriate and made applicable to their own lives while we bring them closer in relationship to Christ.

 Even as adults, we continue to grow and change in our relationship with God.
 At All Saints’, we believe it is important to offer a variety of ways for people to explore faith issues and learn more about Scripture, the Church, and how to deepen our relationship with Christ.